afedynitch/EXFOR_chart/README.md

 # EXFOR chart

 This is an interactive application to inspect the EXFOR database and compare to the predictions of various models.
 This tool was created as part of the NEUCOS project supported by the European Research Council (ERC - grant No. 646623).
+It is based on the `x4i3` package for the database access available [here](https://github.com/afedynitch/x4i3).

 ### Installation